pspdev/pspdev/README.md

 sudo ./prepare.sh
 ```

-1. _Optional._ If you are upgrading from the previous version of the PSPDEV environment, it is highly recommended removing the content of the PSPDEV folder before upgrade.
-This is a necessary step after the major toolchain upgrade.

-    ```bash
-    sudo rm -rf $PSPDEV
-    ```
+> [!NOTE]
+> This script will automatically detect your operating system.

+## Installation from source

-2. Ensure that you have enough permissions for managing PSPDEV location (default to `/usr/local/pspdev`, but you can use a different path).
+1. Ensure that you have enough permissions for managing PSPDEV location (default to `/usr/local/pspdev`, but you can use a different path).
 PSPDEV location MUST NOT have spaces or special characters in its path!
 PSPDEV should be an absolute path.
 On Unix systems, if the command `mkdir -p $PSPDEV` fails for you, you can set access for the current user by running commands:
     ```bash
     export PSPDEV=/usr/local/pspdev
     sudo mkdir -p $PSPDEV
     sudo chown -R $USER: $PSPDEV
     ```

-3. Add this to your login script (example: `~/.bash_profile`)
+2. Add this to your login script (example: `~/.bash_profile`)
-    **Note:** Ensure that you have full access to the PSPDEV path.
-You can change the PSPDEV path with the following requirements: only use absolute paths, don't use spaces, only use Latin characters.

     ```bash
     export PSPDEV=/usr/local/pspdev
     export PATH=$PATH:$PSPDEV/bin
     ```

+    **NOTE**: Ensure that you have full access to the PSPDEV path.
+You can change the PSPDEV path with the following requirements: `Only use absolute paths`, `Do not use spaces.`, `Only use Latin characters`.

-4. Run build-all.sh
+3. Run build-all.sh
     ```bash
     ./build-all.sh
     ```

+> [!TIP]
+> If you are upgrading from the previous version of the PSPDEV environment, it is highly recommended removing the content of the PSPDEV folder before upgrade.
+This is a     necessary step after the major toolchain upgrade.
+> ```bash
+> sudo rm -rf $PSPDEV
+> ```

 ## Docker generation